WallarooLabs/blog.wallaroolabs.com/content/post/make-python-pandas-go-fast.md

 machine.
 As the weeks go by, you notice that the inputs are getting larger and the time taken to run it gets longer, slowly nearing the one hour mark.
 You worry that subsequent executions might begin to 'run into' each other and cause your business pipelines to misbehave.
+Or perhaps you're under SLA to deliver results for a batch of information within a given time constraint, and with the batch size slowly increasing in production, you're approaching the maximum allotted time.

 This sounds like you [might have a streaming problem]( https://blog.wallaroolabs.com/2018/01/you-might-have-a-streaming-data-problem-if.../)!
-But --you say--
-other parts of the analytics pipeline are owned by other teams, and getting everyone on board with migrating to a streaming architecture will take time and a lot of effort.
+But -- you say -- other parts of the analytics pipeline are owned by other teams, and getting everyone on board with migrating to a streaming architecture will take time and a lot of effort.
 By the time that happens, your particular piece of the pipeline might get completely clogged up.
+Wallaroo, while originally desinged for streaming and event data, can also be used to reliably parallelize many workloads not normally thought of as streaming, with little effort.

-You can use Wallaroo to efficiently parallelize the work so you can be sure it completes in time.
-Let’s see how we can dip our toes in Wallaroo-land!
-We’ll use an ad-hoc cluster to parallelize a batch job and reduce its run-time by ¾ on one machine, with the potential to easily scale out horizontally onto multiple machines, if needed.
+Let's make our pandas go faster!
+We’ll use an ad-hoc cluster to parallelize a batch job and reduce its run-time by ¾ on one machine.
+The cluster will consist of several Wallaroo workers on one machine, and can be shut down after the job is done.

+With this structure in place, we can easily scale out horizontally onto multiple machines, if needed.
 This means that we can roll out a little piece of streaming architecture in our own backyard, and have a story ready when the time comes to move other parts of the stack into the evented streaming world.